coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     InsuranceLake provisions your VPC using 3 Availability Zones, each with a public and private subnet.
 This divides the VPC subnet by 6, rounding down to the nearest power of 2.
 For example, if you specify a /24 VPC subnet in your InsuranceLake configuration, you will have 32 IP addresses in each private subnet.

-    AWS reserves 5 IP addresses in each subnet (1 network, 1 broadcast, 1 gateway, 2 reserved).
+    AWS reserves 5 IP addresses in each subnet (1 network, 1 broadcast, 1 gateway, and 2 reserved).
 In addition, InsuranceLake VPCs are automatically deployed with 5 service endpoints, each of which occupies another IP address.
 In the above example, the 32 IP address subnet will have 22 available IP addresses.

     If you bring your own VPC, you may have different subnet divisions and service endpoints.

     Amazon Redshift Serverless workgroups and clusters have varying IP address requirements depending on the RPUs.
 For details refer to [Considerations when using Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-usage-considerations.html).

-* **You have followed the [Amazon Redshift permissions](#amazon-redshift-permissions) instructions above.**
+* **You have followed the [Amazon Redshift permissions for AWS Glue](#amazon-redshift-permissions-for-aws-glue) instructions above.**

     The AWS Glue ETL job IAM role must have access to the Amazon Redshift cluster or workgroup.
-You will need to grant additional permissions to the AWS Glue ETL job IAM role and should know the role name.
+In the following steps, you will need to grant additional permissions to the AWS Glue ETL job IAM role and should know the role name.
 You do not need to grant access to the Data Catalog.

 ### Connector setup